Uganda’s Wonders, Chimps, Gorillas and White Rhino

 Visit a Local Honey Co-Operative and Kibale National Park

 It is now time to see more of this beautiful country as you transfer to Kibale national park (approx. 5-6 hours).
 Leave the savannah behind and travel up the Albertine Rift Valley escarpment overlooking Lake Albert with the Blue Mountains of Congo in the distance.
-Continue through villages, forests and tea plantations with plenty of stops en route and then have lunch in Fort Portal where there will be a choice of local food or international dishes like burgers or fish and chips perhaps with a...Read All
+Continue through villages, forests and tea plantations with plenty of stops en route and then have lunch in Fort Portal where there will be a choice of local food or international dishes like burgers or fish and chips perhaps with an ice cream dessert.

 Chimpanzee Tracking